776d/get-winget/README.md

 ```

 ## One liner
-Copy and paste this into powershell if you don't want to bother with downloading the script.
+Copy and paste this into powershell if you don't want to bother with downloading and running the script manually.

 Install for the current user:
 ```powershell